lino-framework/book/docs/dev/mldbc/index.rst

 it is.

-Note that we are **not** talking about Internationalization (i18n) here.  *Internationalization* is when the *user interface* is in different languages.
+Note that we are **not** talking about Internationalization (i18n) here.  *Internationalization* is when the *front end* can speak different languages.
 Lino has nothing to add to the existing Django techniques about `Internationalization
 <https://docs.djangoproject.com/en/1.11/topics/i18n/>`__, that's why we
-deliberately didn't translate the user interface in this tutorial.
+deliberately didn't translate the fron end in this tutorial.

 When to use BabelFields